frankyeh/DSI-Studio-Website/doc/gui_cx.md

   --effect_size=0.3
 ```

 The numeric positions used by `--variable_list` and `--voi` refer to the variables in the loaded demographic table.
-Check the demographic columns before launching a batch analysis.
+Check every available demographic column before launching a batch analysis; do not assume a fixed column layout across studies.